Foot Fetish - What You Need To Know

 Biologically speaking

 Feet are covered with nerve endings, and nerve endings equal greater, often more intense, sensations.
-Tickling, rubbing, massaging, licking, touching may all feel immensely better on feet.
-Toes and feet are particularly sensitive, thanks to a ton of nerve endings down there (think: ticklish feet).
+Tickling, rubbing, massaging, licking, and touching may all feel immensely better on feet.
+The toes and feet are particularly sensitive, thanks to a ton of nerve endings down there (think: ticklish feet).
 That makes it an epic addition to foreplay.
 And let's not forget about the brain, which can connect feelings of sexuality to any body part if it's been tied to a sexual memory, So if your first sexual encounter involved feet or toe sucking during foreplay or sex, then you very well might be turned on by this little deed going forward.

 Submission and humiliation aspect

 One psychological element of a foot fetish is humiliation.
 Feet are often considered “below” people.
 That is, some people think of feet as a lowly body part.
 That sets up a dynamic some people find appealing: They like to feel “lower” than their partner.
-They enjoy having your feet on their body as a form of power play, or being put in their place.
+They enjoy having your feet on their body as a form of power play or being put in their place.

 Domination aspect

-Submission and domination is a power play for some couples.
+Submission and domination is a power plays for some couples.
 Feet are just one part of that structure.
 If your partner has a foot fetish, they may want you to treat them like a human footrest.
 They find satisfaction in letting you have domination over them so they can worship at your feet.
-If you have a foot fetish, you may find it thrilling to kneel at your partners feet, adore them, and diminish yourself for them.
+If you have a foot fetish, you may find it thrilling to kneel at your partner's feet, adore them, and diminish yourself for them.
 You may encourage them to put their feet all over your body, forcing you into a position of submission.

 How to talk about foot fetish with your partner?